-When a certain number of people believe in something, then it automatically increases the probability of the other person also to believe the same.
-This happens many a times in our day to day life.
+When a certain number of people believe in something, then it automatically increases the probability of the other person also believing the same.
+This happens many times in our day-to-day life.

 #5) In-Attentional Blindness

-This is a behavior whereas testers, we tend to miss the most obvious defects when we are not looking for it.
+This is a behavior where testers tend to miss the most obvious defects when we are not looking for them.

-To relate this to the testing world, in an enhancement project for example, where one of the screens were developed new then it is a natural tendency of the testers to focus on the newly developed screen more and miss out the other critical integrations.
+To relate this to the testing world, in an enhancement project for example, where one of the screens was developed new then it is a natural tendency of the testers to focus on the newly developed screen more and miss out on the other critical integrations.

 #6) Negativity Bias

-The negativity bias is a human tendency to give more psychological weightage to bad experiences than a good one.
+The negativity bias is a human tendency to give more psychological weightage to bad experiences than a good ones.

-Hope you would have got a better idea of Cognitive bias in Software testing, its influences, and what can be done to eliminate the influence?
+I hope you got a better idea of Cognitive bias in Software testing, its influences, and what can be done to eliminate the influence?

-And an important fact to realize is that we are blind towards our own biases while we can identify the biases of others (this in itself is a blind spot cognitive bias).
-However, we could be more conscious and to a large extent, we can give extend more thought on these wherever required.
+An important fact to realize is that we are blind towards our own biases while we can identify the biases of others (this in itself is a blind spot cognitive bias).
+However, we could be more conscious and to a large extent, we can extend more thought on these wherever required.